soham2560/MPCHoloNavigation/docs/hardware.md

 ## Control Architecture

-The AK60 actuators connect to the Intel NUC through a CAN bus interface, we use a modified version of the [WiCAN Hardware](https://github.com/mittechteam/wican-fw).
+The AK60 actuators connect to the Intel NUC through a CAN bus interface,~~we use a modified version of the [WiCAN Hardware](https://github.com/mittechteam/wican-fw)~~ we use the [USB2CAN Module](https://docs.odriverobotics.com/v/latest/hardware/usb-can-datasheet.html) from ODrive.
 The system uses ROS2 nodes to:
 1. Read encoder data from motors
 2. Calculate odometry
 3. Send velocity commands to individual wheels